University Chapel Schedule

 Parables – everyday stories that invite us to confront our worldview, sense of self and God, without providing easy answers.
-Join Judy Mullet, Professor of Psychology, MA in Education and MA in Biomedicine, in diving into the Parable of the unmerciful servant (Matt.
-18: 23-34) in search of meaning for us and our context.
+Join Matt Schwartz, Pastor at Eastside Church, as he shares about the Parable of the Great Banquet, from Matthew 22:1-14.
 Parables is the campus ministry theme for the year.